rbisdorff/Digraph3/docSphinx/tutorial.rst

     ...        list(reversed(qr.boostedRanking)))['correlation']))
     Optimzed sparse 4-tiling: +0.7051

 The best ranking correlation with the pairwise outranking situations (+0.75) is naturally given when we apply the *Copeland* rule to the complete outranking digraph.
-When we apply the same rule to the sparse 4-tiled outranking digraph, we get a correlation of +0.72, and when applying the *Copeland* rule to the optimized 4-tiled digraph, we still obtain a correlation of +0.71.
+When we apply the same rule to the sparse 4-tiled outranking digraph, we get a correlation of +0.72, and when applying the *Copeland* rule to the optimised 4-tiled digraph, we still obtain a correlation of +0.71.
 These results actually depend on the number of quantiles we use as well as on the given model of random performance tableau.
 In case of Random3ObjectivesPerformanceTableau instances, for instance, we would get in a similar setting a complete outranking correlation of +0.86, a sparse 4-tiling correlation of +0.82, and an optimzed sparse 4-tiling correlation of +0.81.

 HPC quantiles ranking records
 -----------------------------